-Optional items are not included. - Domain is not included in regional questionnaire.
+Optional items are not included.

 When reporting cognitive or affective-behavioral civic learning outcomes, it is important to consider the context in which these have developed.
 Young people acquire or develop their civic knowledge and understanding, dispositions toward engagement, and attitudes toward important topics in society through a number of activities and experiences that take place in the home, school, classroom, and wider community.
 This conceptual view is influenced by and consistent with theories of ecological systems (Bronfenbrenner, 2004; Ettekal & Mahoney, 2017; Neal & Neal, 2013) and situated cognition (Anderson et al., 2000; Barsalou, 2016), and it emphasizes the relevance of considering contextual information in addition to the measurement of students' cognitive and affective-behavioral learning outcomes.